mctainsh/Arduino/libraries/HomeSpan/README.md

   * Physical pushbuttons that connect an ESP32 pin to either ground or VCC
   * Touch pads/sensors connected to an ESP32 pin (for ESP32 devices that support touch pads)
 * Integrated access to the ESP32's on-chip Remote Control peripheral for easy generation of IR and RF signals
-* Dedicated classes to control one- and two-wire addressable RGB and RGBW LEDs and LED strips
+* Dedicated classes to control one- and two-wire addressable RGB LEDs and LED strips
 * Dedicated classes to control stepper motors that can run smoothly in the background without interfering with HomeSpan
-* Dedicated class that faciliates seemless point-to-point communication between ESP32 devices using ESP-NOW
+* Dedicated class that faciliates seamless point-to-point communication between ESP32 devices using ESP-NOW
 * Integrated Web Log for user-defined log messages
 * Extensively-commented Tutorial Sketches taking you from the very basics of HomeSpan through advanced HomeKit topics
 * Additional examples and projects showcasing real-world implementations of HomeSpan